Last Updated: April 4, 2016

 Current IMF-Supported Program

 The IMF’s Executive Board approved a 36-month Stand-By Arrangement (SBA) on July 30, 2014.
-Under the program, Georgia has access to IMF credits of up to SDR 100 million (67 percent of quota), of which SDR 80 million have already been disbursed.
+Under the program, Georgia has access to IMF credits of up to SDR 100 million (47.5 percent of quota), of which SDR 80 million have already been disbursed.
 Performance under the program is monitored through semi-annual reviews.
-The third review mission is tentatively scheduled for September 2015.
-The First Review under the program was approved by the Executive Board on December 19, 2014, and the second review is tentatively planned for May 2015.
+The First Review under the program was approved by the Executive Board on December 19, 2014; discussions for the Second and Third Reviews are ongoing.
 The Georgia country page of the IMF website contains the latest information on Georgia and the IMF.

-Georgia made a peaceful transition of power following the 2012 and 2013 presidential and parliamentary elections, further demonstrating its commitment to a democratic process.
+Georgia made a peaceful transition of power following the 2012 and 2013 parliamentary and presidential elections, further demonstrating its commitment to a democratic process.
 Corruption and ease of doing business indices continue to be favorable.
-An Association Agreement and a Deep and Comprehensive Free Trade Area agreement was signed with the European Union in 2014.
+An Association Agreement and a Deep and Comprehensive Free Trade Area agreement was signed with the European Union in June 2014.
 Trade with Russia opened up in 2013 and has since grown significantly.

 Role of the IMF

 The IMF also provides technical assistance to Georgia on a wide range of topics.
-In the first quarter of 2015, technical assistance on National Accounts Statistics, Public Financial Management, Revenue Administration, Tax Policy, Inflation Targeting, and Central Bank Internal Controls have been delivered to the Georgian authorities.
+These include National Accounts Statistics, Public Financial Management, Revenue Administration, Tax Policy, and Inflation Targeting.

 The IMF regularly makes broader assessments of the economy under its Article IV consultations.
-The latest such consultation took place in July 2013, and an update is planned for the second half of 2015.
+The latest such consultation took place in July 2013, and an update is planned for July 2016.
 In 2014, the IMF also updated its Financial System Stability Assessment (FSAP) of Georgia.